Cockatiels & Emergencies

 First Aid Kit

-• Rubbing alcohol for sterilizing.
+• Alcohol pads for sterilizing.

 • Styptic stick for bleeding beak/nails.